-The OECD is an organization that compiles all kinds of data for many countries and then allows you to display that onto a flash based map.
+The OECD is an organization that compiles all kinds of data for many countries and then allows you to display that onto a flash-based map.
 You can easily find data about fertility, employment, and inflation rates for different countries, all with the click of a mouse, and display them on a colorized map.
-You can zoom in and out, drag the map around, and add more information from pull down menus.
+You can zoom in and out, drag the map around, and add more information from pull-down menus.

-The eXplorer also has a scatter plot, a timeline, a data dashboard, and you have the option to see your data visually and in table form simultaneously.
+The eXplorer also has a scatter plot, a timeline, and a data dashboard, and you have the option to see your data visually and in table form simultaneously.
 What's even better is that you can also create data queries and download them into Excel spreadsheets or CSV.

 Fertility Rates per Country

-Electricity Generation per Country
+Generation per Country

-Labour Rates for Europe
+Labor Rates for Europe

 As you can see, the OECD website is rich on data visualization and is very useful for researchers, bloggers, and students!
 Take some time and poke around in there, you'll be amazed at what you find!